Daniel Oerther: Fellowships

-In the United States, Oerther has been recognized as a Fellow of the American Academy of Nursing (2016), the Academy of Nursing Education of the National League for Nursing (2018), the Association of Environmental Engineering and Science Professors (2020), and the National Academies of Practice (2025).
+In the United States, Oerther has been recognized as an Honorary Fellow of the American Academy of Nursing (2016) and an Honorary Fellow of the Academy of Nursing Education of the National League for Nursing (2018), making him among a small number of licensed Professional Engineers to hold dual honorary fellowship in both nursing-leadership academies.
+He is also a Fellow of the Association of Environmental Engineering and Science Professors (2020), and the National Academies of Practice (2025).

 In the United Kingdom, Oerther has been recognized as a Fellow of the Royal Society of Arts (2017), the Royal Society for Public Health (2017), the Society of Environmental Engineers (2018), the Chartered Institute of Environmental Health (2018), and the Society of Operations Engineers (2020).

 Additional appointments

-Oerther was an Associate Editor of the journal, Water Environment Research, published by the Water Environment Federation, and a member of the International Advisory Board of the journal, Perspectives in Public Health, published by the Royal Society for Public Health.
+Oerther was an associate editor of the journal, Water Environment Research, published by the Water Environment Federation, and a member of the international advisory board of the journal, Perspectives in Public Health, published by the Royal Society for Public Health.

 Oerther was a visiting professor at the Institute of Science and Technology for Advanced Studies and Research, Gujarat, India, an adjunct professor in the School of Life Sciences, Manipal University in Karnataka, India, a Faculty Consultant at Future University in Egypt, an adjunct professor at Federal University of Western Para, Brazil, a visiting scholar at King's College London, and a professor of nursing (by courtesy) at Duquesne University.

 Oerther was a member of the board of directors and the chief information officer of the Association of Environmental Engineering and Science Professors (2007-2010).

 From 2013 to 2021, Oerther was a member of the board of directors of the Sigma Theta Tau International Building Corporation.
 He served as treasurer from 2019 to 2021.

 Oerther was a member of the board of trustees of the Chartered Institute of Environmental Health (2020-2023).
 He served as chair in 2023.

-In 2020, Oerther was appointed to the board of directors of Engineers Without Borders – USA.
+From 2020 to 2024, Oerther was a member of the board of directors of Engineers Without Borders – USA.
 He served as treasurer from 2022 through 2024.